Should You Use Hibu to Design Your Website?

 It’s important to understand that although signing up to Hibu’s extra services will save you money in the short term, it could work out more expensive in the long-run.

 Some users may try to cancel Hibu’s additional services, but be warned – this is far from easy.
 Once you verbally agree to the first 12 months, you’re pretty much tied in.
-You can renegotiate after the year is up, but make sure you only commit if you’re totally sure.
+You can move to a month-to-month contract after the year is up, but make sure you only commit if you’re totally sure.

 To give you a better idea of pricing, we were quoted a one-off, upfront cost of $449, and a monthly fee of $129.
 We had to pay the maximum for our initial design, as we didn’t take up any extra services.
 And the monthly fee was slightly above the $99 minimum due to the fact we wanted an ecommerce website.